NZ trade policy

 Goods trade

-Goods made up 70% of New Zealand goods and services exports and were valued at $53.6 billion in the year ending December 2017.
+Goods make up approximately 70% of New Zealand's total goods and services exports, valued at $68.6 billion in 2023.
 For our major primary sectors – meat, dairy, fisheries, wine, forestry and some horticulture products – between about 70 percent and 95 percent of the output they produce is exported.
 Without trade, between 70 and 95 percent of those industries in New Zealand would simply not exist.
 The impact on Māori and the regions would be especially acute.

-Agricultural goods – New Zealand is the world’s 12th largest agricultural exporter by value and the #2 dairy exporter in the world.
-We’re the number one sheep meat exporter, the number one dairy product exporter and the second biggest wool exporter.
+Agricultural goods – New Zealand is the world’s 15th-largest agricultural exporter by value in 2022 according to the World Trade Organization(external link), and the second-largest dairy exporter (behind the European Union).
 Improving productivity, value-add and export earnings in this sector are critical to New Zealand's sustainable economic growth.
 FTAs are one way the government can support such growth.

 Services and investment

-Services made up around 30% of New Zealand goods and services exports, valued at $22.7 billion (December 2017).
+Services made up around 28% of New Zealand goods and services exports in 2023, valued at 26.8 billion.
 These exports include tourism (our largest service export), transport, education and commercial services such as IT, telecommunications, accounting and film production.
 Services exports (and imports) allow New Zealand firms to grow their businesses by taking advantage of offshore opportunities, and new technologies are making it easier to do this digitally.
 Inwards and outwards foreign investment can help New Zealand businesses better integrate into supply chains, improve market access, reduce costs and increase productivity.
-It is important that we continue to negotiate high-quality comprehensive FTAs that cover trade in services and investment, as well as trade in goods.
+High-quality comprehensive FTAs that cover trade in services and investment, as well as trade in goods, help support the New Zealand economy.

 Top